TERMS & CONDITIONS

 You must also comply with the standards set out in our Acceptable Use Policy.
 Definitions used in these terms are applicable to our Acceptable Use Policy.

-We may update and change our Timeline site from time to time to reflect changes to the Services, the Timeline Users’ needs and our business priorities.
+We may update and change our Timeline site from time to time to reflect changes to the Services, the TetherX Users’ needs and our business priorities.

 We do not guarantee that our site, or any content on it, will always be available or be uninterrupted.
 We may suspend or withdraw or restrict the availability of all or any part of our site for business and operational reasons.
 We will try to give you reasonable notice of any suspension or withdrawal.